swiftraccoon/sdrTrunkTranscription/README.md

 ## Installation & Setup

 Below is a high-level guide on installing and configuring **all three** components.
-For more detailed instructions, consult each subproject’s README (linked within each section).
+For more detailed instructions, consult each subproject's README (linked within each section).

 ### Prerequisites